 And I am excited – kind of.
 While all the above is true, I hate crowds and have to force myself to behave well around strangers, which includes smiling and actually speaking.
 That’s right stringing several words together to form a complete thought (worthy of being heard) and not forgetting to include both a subject and a verb.

 Many, many times I’ve lectured myself using an abundance of cheery, get-your-butt-moving affirmations including, “They’re more insecure than you are.”
 “You will never sell another book if you don’t take some action – any action.”
 “Breathe.
 In.
 Out.
 Again.”
 And sometimes when I am hopeless, I give into – “I am good enough.
 I am smart enough.
 And doggone it, people like me!”

 When I wrote that last sentence in my first draft, I ended it with a question mark rather than an exclamation point – and, no, I didn’t see it as Freudian at all.

 Try to lose that crazed look when you realize in the middle of a conversation you know exactly what the next scene of your WIP should be.
 And really the person sitting across from you is sometimes offended if you put the words she just uttered into your villain’s mouth.
 (Even if they are perfect.)

 Pluck your eyebrows or chin hairs, shave your legs and elsewhere before you go.

 Make it to the airport before your plane leaves without you.

 And know – this one is the important one – that you are where you are supposed to be at that moment in time.
 Make the most of it.

 You might surprise yourself.

-Posted on July 14, 2014, in Jessie Smith and tagged Cassiel Knight, Cherry Adair, Nancy Brophy, Nora Roberts, Romance Writers of America, RWA National Conference, Sherrilyn Kenyon, Susan Lute.
+Posted on July 14, 2014, in Auth: Jessie Smith and tagged Cassiel Knight, Cherry Adair, General, Nora Roberts, Romance Writers of America, RWA National Conference, Sherrilyn Kenyon, Susan Lute.
 Bookmark the permalink.
 3 Comments.